The European Mathematical Contest in Modelling (EuroMCM)®

 March 26-30, 2026

-• Problem π (Pi) – Operations Research/Network Science
+- Problem δ (Delta) - Operations Research/Network Science

 What's Unique About EuroMCM?

 EuroMCM stands out as the first mathematics modelling and applied mathematics competition in the European region, presenting unique problems that reflect the current challenges and priorities of the European mathematical community.
 Unlike many other mathematical modelling contests, EuroMCM allows cross-institute team formation, fostering collaboration and knowledge exchange among students from different institutions.
 This feature sets EuroMCM apart as not only a competition but also a platform for building a stronger, more interconnected mathematical community in Europe.
-Additionally, EuroMCM has experimentally introduced computer vision problems, providing participants with an innovative challenge that integrates modern deep learning technologies.
+Additionally, EuroMCM has experimentally introduced modern AI problems, challenging participants to apply the most advanced AI technologies developed in the past five years.

 Prizes/Certificates

 After the contest results are announced, all participants, including advisors and students, will receive a Certificate of Participation.
 Advisors can log in to the contest website via the Advisor Login link to view and print certificates for their teams.
-The results for the High School, Undergraduate, and Graduate categories will be judged separately, with certificates of different result levels awarded accordingly.
+The results for the Secondary School, Undergraduate, and Graduate categories will be judged separately, with certificates of different result levels awarded accordingly.
 Certificates can be downloaded directly from the EuroMCM website.
-Each Special Award is granted to only one team within the Gold - Exceptional Medal level across all categories each year.
-The Special Awards include two General Problem Awards and six Specialized Problem Awards.
+Each Special Award is granted to only one team within the Golden Laureate Medal level across all categories each year.
+The Special Awards include two General Problem Awards and seven Specialized Problem Awards.
 Additionally, the top three teams will each be granted an EuroMCM scholarship of €1000, with the distribution between students and advisors following a 9:1 ratio.
 See Awards and Designations for details.

 General Problem Awards